|

 that funding is not the best way forward and we will advise the client

 accordingly.
-We will usually develop a Plan A and Plan B approach –
+We will often develop a Plan A and Plan B approach –

 Plan A being looking for the funding, and Plan B is looking at the best